 - Turn the Chassis Battery Disconnect switch OFF and then ON again.
-This will (in many cases) reset power to the slideout system. - The chassis battery may be low on charge.
-Press and hold the Battery Boost switch on the dash while pressing the slideout control switch.
+This will, in many cases, reset power to the slideout system. - The house battery may be low on charge.
+Plug in the external power cord (shoreline), start the engine, or start up the generator (if equipped).
+This may assist slideout room operation. - The chassis battery may be low on charge.
+Press and Hold the Battery Boost switch (located on the dash) while pressing the interior slideout control switch.
 This momentarily connects the house batteries to assist in slideout room operation. - The circuit breaker may be tripped.
 The circuit breaker, labeled "Slideout Power" is located on a panel on an interior wall of the passenger side storage compartment just behind or ahead of the entrance door.